Area of Expertise: Plant Breeding and Genetics

 Major Project Activities

-- Exploring the transcriptional regulatory networks controlling the early stages of legume nodulation
+- Exploring the transcriptional regulatory networks controlling plant root development, and the early stages of legume nodulation by applying integrative single-cell multi-omics technologies.

 - Libault M, Pingault L, Zogli P, and Schiefelbein J, (2017) Plant Systems Biology at the Single-Cell Level.
 Trends in Plant Science